wp-plugins/good-writer-checkify/readme.txt

 5. You then enter in up to 10 Reminder/Guidelines into the text inputs.

 == Frequently Asked Questions ==
-= Will there be a fix for the Wordpress Header design that this plugin somehow breaks = I don't know the specifics of this breakage, if it does exist.
-Someone emailed me about it through my contact form at my site, but didn't leave a return email.
-Was not able to duplicate this unfortunately.
-If you notice any kind of breakage that is a direct result of having this plugin activated, please go to the Description tab above, and the follow the link to my contact form on my generate site.
-And I'd appreciate a screenshot so that I could exactly what the problem is.

 = Does there have to be 10 items..
 I only need about 5 = No, as few as you need.
 In the Settings page, if you fill out only 5 of the item boxes, only 5 will show in your Post Editing Page.